 The east coast of Africa buckled, forming the longest rift system in the world.
 The worst damage was closest to the impact, which also pushed magma up into the crust.

-Shock energy passed through Africa and sent the Americas sliding, just like these steel balls pass the energy through
+Shock energy passed through Africa and sent the Americas sliding

-and these croquet balls transfer energy from the mallet blow.
+and these croquet balls transferring energy from a mallet blow.

 The same thing happened to Madagascar and the Seychelles, which is why Africa, Madagascar, and the Seychelles stayed pretty much where they started.